 An industry standard for decades, liquid penetrant inspection remains one of the most reliable, efficient, and cost-effective methods for detecting surface flaws in non-porous metals, and can be used with austenitic steels and nonferrous materials.

 Magnetic Particle Testing (MT)

 Magnetic particle testing is a method of locating and defining discontinuities in magnetic materials.
 It is a good method for detecting surface cracks of all sizes in both the weld and adjacent base metal, subsurface cracks, incomplete fusion, undercut and porosity in the weld and base metal.
 Although not a substitute for radiography or ultrasonic testing for subsurface evaluations, it may present an advantage over those methods in detecting tight cracks and surface discontinuities.
-Magnetic particle inspection produces exacting results, so Western Technologies' staff is able to not only locate defects, but also assess their degree of severity.

 Radiographic Testing (RT)

 After more than a century of use, radiography (X-ray) is still one of the most important, versatile and widely accepted of all nondestructive examination methods.
 Radiography is based on the ability of X-rays and gamma rays to pass through metal and other materials opaque to ordinary light, and produce photographic records of the transmitted radiant energy.
 All materials will pass through known amounts of this radiant energy and, therefore, X-rays and gamma rays can be used to show discontinuities and inclusions within opaque materials.
 The permanent film record of the internal conditions will show the basic information by which weld soundness can be determined.